vuonghy2442/lonelybot/docs/macro_parking.md

 class (prefix blocked by the scar's burial chain), the other class wins" — hunt with the `!bm[scar-type]`-while-X-unstacked instrument.

+## P.7 Four new proof surfaces (2026-09-12, closing the arc)

+- **Scar monogenicity [finite check].** If two displacement moves (dig-twin / borrow-P₁ / borrow-P₂) each survive the other, their composition's class collapses to the second displacement alone — accommodation chains are indexed by one card's displacement, so ≤2 classes per commitment becomes structural (Newman local confluence; the proof is a 3×3 pair analysis in the words algebra;
+  the non-confluent pairs = the delimited crease).
+Falsifier: group the corpus's multi-step witnesses by last-displacement vs displacement-multiset.
+- **Height-walk decomposition [M-4's proof].** Winning plays are lattice walks in ℤ⁴ (stack = +eᵢ, worry = −eᵢ) whose excursions are *funded* by the static unlock DAG — so accommodation depth is bounded by the DAG's longest chain, a priori.
+Falsifier: per-seed longest-chain vs deepest observed witness.
+- **The exchange lemma [the unlock greedoid].** Feasible commitment sets (playable in some order) may form a greedoid; exchange would subsume scar equivalence, parking dominance, streak rules, and C-IND independence (stubborn sets become a corollary).
+Predicted exception region: the covering corner.
+Falsifier: corpus enumeration of small feasible pairs.
+- **One simulation [proof economy].** R = "differ by one repairable displacement" is a one-directional simulation; F3, L-CONT, and C-SCAR are each the conservative side of R, so one induction (repair insertion + type-ball locality) proves all three, and the covering corner is exactly the non-R region — the only place any fold can fail.

+The unifying picture: height space ℤ⁴, the game a lattice walk with funded excursions, the dominance cone governing the sweep, scars as debts repaid before the top element, and the covering corner as the sole obstruction to exchange-greediness.
+Parking, scars, streaks, and certificates are one object from four sides.

 ## P.5 Experiment log

 **C-SCAR verified on the acceptance corpus (2026-09-12, same setup).**